acoppock/ri2/README.md

 install.packages("ri2")
 ```

-If you'd like to install the most current development release, you can use the following code:
+If you’d like to install the most current development release, you can
+use the following code:

 ``` r
 install.packages("devtools")